 ...
 AT WORK

 Right after graduating I started working as technical assistant in the newly established Sensory Ecology lab of PD Dr. Björn M. Siemers at the Max Planck Institute for Ornithology in Seewiesen, Germany.
 My tasks included bat husbandry, catching and releasing bats, bat training, execution of experiments, data analysis, laboratory management, and public relations among other things.
 In late 2012, I started working towards my own Phd project, the coding of spatial of temporal frequency in echolocating bats, with my advisor Prof. Dr. Lutz Wiegrebe at the Ludwig Maximilian University, Munich.
 I joined the IMPRS, the International Max Planck Research School for Organismal Biology, under the supervision of Dr. Holger Goerlitz, Björn Siemer's successor at the MPIO.
 In 2017, I received a fellowship to work in the labs of Prof. Dr. Wouter Halfwerk at the Vrije Universiteit Amsterdam and of Dr. Rachel Page at the Smithsonian Tropical Research Institute in Panamá.
 I defended my PhD in January 2019.
-I am currently working with PD Dr. Uwe Firzlaff from the Technical University Munich.
-In spring 2020 I will return to Panamá, joining the bat lab of Dr. Rachel Page at STRI on a collaboration with Prof. Dr. Mike Ryan at the University of Texas at Austin.
+In 2019 and 2020, I did postdoc work with Prof. Dr. Lutz Wiegrebe and PD Dr. Uwe Firzlaff from the Technical University Munich.
+In 2020 and 2021, I did guest research on navigation behaviour in bats in the Acoustic and Functional Ecology lab of Dr. Holger Goerlitz at the MPIO.
+I have started a Feodor Lynen postdoctoral fellowship in 2021.
+In July, I could finally join the bat lab of Dr. Rachel Page at STRI on a collaboration with Prof. Dr. Mike Ryan at the University of Texas at Austin, to investigate multisensory perception in frog-eating bats.
+In September 2022, I joined the Marine Bioacoustics lab of Prof. Dr. Peter Teglberg Madsen in Aarhus, Denmark, for an MSCA postdoctoral fellowship.
+I also collaborate with Dr. Henrik Brumm at the MPI for Biological Intelligence (i.f.), Seewiesen, on sensory information flow in urban environments.